Viewers can enable available audio descriptions in the player controls. Play the video below and enable the audio description to listen to an example.

 Standard and extended audio descriptions are available to order on all paid Wistia plans.

-Once you’ve selected an audio description type, open the Order menu to order an English audio description.
+Once you’ve selected an audio description type, click "Order" to open the menu to order an English audio description.

 Note